 - Late-stage lesions: It evolves into smooth-surfaced pigmented macules with histological features of lymphocytic infiltrate and melanophages in the papillary dermis.

 Prurigo pigmentosa has been linked to several conditions, including H. pylori infection and autoimmune diseases like Sjogren’s syndrome.
 In addition, it may also be associated with uncontrolled diabetes and those who fast or eat ketogenic diet.

 It primarily affects adolescents and young adults and the majority of patients diagnosed with prurigo pigmentosa are Asians, mostly women, however often misdiagnosed in Western countries.

-Prurigo pigmentosa is characterized by erythematous papules and macules on the trunk, neck, and chest that resolve to leave a reticulate hyperpigmentation
+Prurigo pigmentosa is characterized by erythematous papules and macules on the trunk, neck and chest that resolve leaving a reticulate hyperpigmentation

 Symptoms of keto rash include: